Sunday, December 13, 2020

 December is truly a magical month and despite this year being the way it has been, the inherent festive cheer that this month commands, has the ability to dispel all feelings of hopelessness and gloom.

-Celebrating Christmas and New Year in Singapore feels a bit strange maybe because it is only the third time in 14 years that we are at home.
-The last time was when our twins were just over a month old putting travel on hold and before that was when I was thick in the midst of finishing up my Masters thesis and the timing just wasn't suitable.
+Celebrating Christmas and New Year in Singapore feels a bit strange because it is only the third time in the last 14 years that we are not in India.
+The last time was when our twins were just over a month old, putting travel on pause and before that was when I was thick in the midst of finishing up my Masters thesis and the timing just wasn't suitable.
 Not seeing our parents and siblings for an entire year is unprecedented for us, thus making the call of the homeland stronger than ever.
 But even though (like many others) we are not flying back home for the holidays, we are taking it in our stride and trying to make the best of the Christmas and New Year break.

 Much to the delight of our children, for the first time, we have set up a Christmas tree at home.
-I must admit, looking at the tree lit up and adored with shiny baubles and cheery ornaments is an instant mood lifter.
-In keeping with my annual December Christmas fruit cake tradition, I've already baked three batches of cake for the family and as part of edible gift bags.
+I must admit, looking at the tree lit up and adorned with shiny baubles and cheery ornaments is an instant mood lifter.
+In keeping with my annual December Christmas fruit cake tradition, I've already baked three batches of cake for us to enjoy at home as well as to include in edible gift bags I'm putting together for friends.
 Over the last two weeks, I and the girls dabbled in some holiday art and craft projects together which has been rather fun.
 And this year, as a special treat, we have planned to surprise them with some Christmas presents.
-Currently, they are under the impression that the presents under the tree are empty and just for decoration 😆 We have made plans for several small reunions (keeping in mind the restrictions) so we have plenty to look forward to.
-We are going to turn these few weeks into an opportunity to take a breather, relax and unwind, cook, bake, enjoy good food, spend quality time with family and close friends and catch up with those we have not met in a while.
-Religious significance aside, that pretty much sums up the essence of Christmas doesn't it?
+Currently, they are under the impression that the presents under the tree are empty and just for decoration 😆 We have made plans for several small reunions (keeping in mind the Covid restrictions) so we have enough to look forward to.
+We are going to turn these few weeks into an opportunity to take a breather, relax and unwind, cook, bake, enjoy good food, spend quality time, not only each other but also with our close friends and make it a point to catch up with those we have not met in a while.
+Religious significance aside, that pretty much sums up the essence of Christmas, doesn't it?

 I hope you enjoy the holiday season with your loved ones but please remember to stay safe as well.